hoonsubin/substrate-cli/README.md

-# Lockdrop cache server

-This is a read-only server that stores and filters blockchain data for the lockdrop UI.
-This is done to prevent any client-side errors for future lockdrops.

-## Usage

-This server application requires you to have an Inura project key in order to fetch lock events.
-The API keys should be stored on the `.env` file.
+# Plasm Scripts

+This is a multi-purpose CLI tool for quickly interacting with Plasm Network from ts-node.
+This project was made to test and organize various features at a fast paste in both Plasm Network and Polkadot-js without having to create a UI.

+By default, script calls from yarn will use the dotenv package, so if you want to access Ethereum blocks, you will need to provide your Infura credentials in the `.env` file.

 ```env
 NODE_ENV=development